countertenor/mozart/README.md

 ## What is an orchestrator?

-> What Kubernetes is to Docker containers, Mozart is to scripts.
+> What Docker compose is to Docker containers, Mozart is to scripts.

 - Manages packaging and distribution of scripts
 - Manages modularization – breaking down of big scripts into smaller scripts